asliyetik1702/ai-assisted-production-planning/README.md

-AI-Assisted Inventory and Production Planning Decision Support System for a Manufacturing SME A work-in-progress production and inventory dashboard project for manufacturing data analysis and decision support.
+# AI-Assisted Inventory and Production Planning Decision Support System for a Manufacturing SME
-# Production Dashboard Project
+A work-in-progress production and inventory dashboard project for manufacturing data analysis and decision support.

 ## Project Status